Batman Unmasked Wikimedia

 He’s Smarter Than The Average Bear | Yellowstone National Park

-You’ve probably seen the GEICO TV Commercial, “Yogi Bear Joins the BBQ.”
+You’ve probably seen the GEICO TV Commercial, “Yogi Bear Joins the BBQ.
 Before he was doing television commercials, however, Yogi was the star of a popular children’s show.
 For you TV buffs, Yogi made his debut in 1958 as a supporting character in The Huckleberry Hound Show.

 Yogi got his own show in 1961.
 He must have had a good agent.
 From 1961 until 1991, Yellowstone National Park’s most famous bear (please forgive me, Smokey) appeared in a succession of TV series.

 There were eight shows in all.
 They included: The Yogi Bear Show, Yogi Bear & Friends, Yogi’s Gang, Yogi’s Space Race, Galaxy Goof-Ups, Yogi’s Treasure Hunt, The New Yogi Bear Show, and Yo Yogi.
-And, if that’s not enough Yogi, you can find Yogi in 2021 on HBO’s Jellystone.
+And, if that’s not enough Yogi, you can find Yogi on HBO’s Jellystone.

 RELATED: 10+ (FASCINATING) Yellowstone National Park Facts You Probably Didn’t Realize

-A Fictitious Park Was Yellowstone | National Parks In Television Shows
+A Fictitious Park Was Yellowstone

 It was a fictitious name and a fictitious park where Yogi’s adventures took place (until he decided to go into outer space).
 The inspiration for Jellystone was none other than Yellowstone National Park.